RanKyoto/DE-SAC/README.md

 In LinearEnv-v0, the blue point depicts the 2-dimensional states, and the length of the red line depicts the 1-dimensional noisy outputs.
 Our purpose is to control the blue point to the origin.

-In MechArmEnv, the green sphere depicts the target position, and the blue sphere depicts the noisy outputs (the end-effector position with measurement noise).
+In MechArmEnv-v0, the green sphere depicts the target position, and the blue sphere depicts the noisy outputs (the end-effector position with measurement noise).
 Our purpose is to control the end-effector to the target position.
 Note that the 6-dimensional states are the angles of 6 joints.

+With the learned SOFC policy, we can achieve the control objectives against the measurement noise.

 ## Reference